What is a good rate of return on investment? How much should your stocks grow every year? Everything you need to know to

 Suppose you've invested $1000.
 In two years, you sell the investment for $1500 (great job!).
 You've made $500 in profit as an amazing 50% return.
 Take 15% of that away (don't forget the taxes you pay; $75 in long terms capital gains here), so you're left with $1475.
 That's a 47.5% return in two years.
 Not bad!
 Now account for two years of 3% inflation, and you end up with $1388.
 That 38.8% return after two years is still great, but it's a lot less than the $1500/50% you had when you started.

 The annual rate of return on an investment is the profit you make on that investment in a year.
 For every dollar you invest, how much do you get every year in return?

-The simple way to calculate annual return is to look at a simple percentage.
+The simple way to calculate this value is to look at a simple percentage.
 You invested $100 and made $3, so your return is $3/$100 or 3%.

-The complex-but-correct way to calculate this is to factor in inflation, fees, and taxes picture you face.
+Remember the inflation, fees, and taxes picture you face.
 Factor them in.
 Depending on your investment goal and timeline, you'd like to know what a hypothetical million dollars will buy you in 10, 20, or 40 years.

 A good annual return on stocks beats inflation and taxes and builds your wealth.

 Investment Returns Must Beat Inflation

 You know what taxes and fees are.
 What's inflation?